sahil-github011/sahil-github011/README.md

 ### 💬 Let's get in touch

-If you're interested in collaborating on an interesting web app project or have a job opportunity you'd like to discuss, feel free to get in touch with me.
-You can reach me via email at sahil.official.011@gmail.com or sahil.official.001@outlook.com, or connect with me on LinkedIn at https://www.linkedin.com/in/sahil-s-89024a255/.
+If you're interested in collaborating on a project or discussing job opportunities, feel free to reach out.
+You can contact me via email sahil.official.011@gmail.com or sahil.official.001@outlook.com, or connect with me on LinkedIn at https://www.linkedin.com/in/sahil-s-89024a255/.